-- that comply to Unidata's CDM and to the CF Conventions; - that can be opened with the xarray Python library; - that have variables that have the dimensions and shape (lat, lon) or (time, lat, lon); - that have 1D-coordinate variables corresponding to the dimensions; - that have their spatial grid defined in arbitrary spatial coordinate reference systems.
+- that comply to Unidata's CDM and to the CF Conventions; - that can be opened with the xarray Python library; - that have variables that have at least the dimensions and shape (time, lat, lon), in exactly this order; - that have 1D-coordinate variables corresponding to the dimensions; - that have their spatial grid defined in the WGS84 (EPSG: 4326) coordinate reference system.

 The xcube server supports xcube datasets stored as local NetCDF files, as well as Zarr directories in the local file system or remote object storage.
-Remote Zarr datasets must be stored AWS S3 compatible object storage.
+Remote Zarr datasets must be stored in publicly accessible, AWS S3 compatible object storage (OBS).